 The enforceability and manageability of option 1 is greater than that of option 2 because of the time needed for authorities and industry to adequately prepare for the restriction.
-Option 3 provides an intermediate situation.
-There is considered to be no substantial difference in the ability of those involved to monitor the effectiveness of the three options.
-Testing of polyurethane products in which mercury-based catalysts may be used should be based on measurements of Hg (Section E.2.1.3), cf. limit value specified in A.1.2 and other EU-legislation on some of the same mercury compounds (Cosmetics Regulation EC/1223/2009).
-If deemed necessary to test for the organomercury compounds included in the proposed restriction, analytical methods including sampling and preparation methods must be further developed.
+There is considered to be no substantial difference in the ability of those involved to monitor the effectiveness of the two options.

-Although option 2 - a restriction introduced over two year period - is likely to lead to a greater overall reduction in releases of mercury to the environment than option 1, it is the conclusion of the dossier submitters assessment that option 1 would be the preferred option of the two.
+Although option 2 - a restriction introduced over two year period - is likely to lead to a greater overall reduction in releases of mercury to the environment than option 1, it is the conclusion of the current assessment that option 1 would be the preferred option of the two.
 This is because there is evidence from the industry using the substances that there would be technical difficulties in replacing the substances over a period shorter than five years, although probably not for all uses.
 In order to avoid the potential unforeseen consequences of a restriction over a shorter period, it would seem prudent to allow sufficient time for the replacement of these substances to take place.
 There is insufficient information available to determine how a stepwise phase-out of the substances could be achieved so the impacts of such an approach have not been investigated in depth.